krishnalagad/learn-springboot-with-me/README.md

 # learn-springboot-with-me
-### This repository has projects containing API's developed using spring boot framework with hibernate ORM.
+### Repository has projects containing API's developed in spring boot framework with hibernate ORM.